 Mecklenburg Bar Foundation (MBF) Committees

 Ayscue Professionalism Award Committee - Selects the recipient of the Ayscue Professionalism Award - a current or former member of the 26th Judicial District Bar or Mecklenburg Bar Association - to recognize exemplary professionalism.
-Presented during the annual Law & Society Luncheon.
+Presented during the Law & Society Gala.

 Development Committee - The Mecklenburg Bar Foundation Development Committee develops and implements the financial development plan for the Foundation by utilizing the year-long Lawyers' Impact Fund campaign as its primary fundraising tool to support the administrative and operational costs of the Mecklenburg Bar Foundation and to provide grants to qualifying organizations that provide critical legal or community support to the citizens of Mecklenburg County.